jonluca/blog/_posts/2019-12-22-aa-tracker.md

     "td_id_fltdata_departure_longitude": "80075135",
 ```

 I'd assume that to be a latitude of `00.039525` and longitude of `80.075135` but that puts me in the middle of the Indian Ocean (shout out MH370).
-Changing the assumption that we strip leading 0s from latitude gives us `39.525`, which is somewhere over the Xinjian province in China.
+Changing the assumption that we strip leading 0s from latitude gives us `39.525`, which is somewhere over the Xinjiang province in China.

 I've never dealt with lat/long being formatted this way, so if you know how to parse it let me know!
 For context I was flying PHL to AMS, so I was probably somewhere over the Atlantic Ocean.